adrien-lagesse/ICL-Master-Thesis/README.md

 - other: Folder containing other axis of research and working on molecular data.

 ### Acknowledgements:
-I would like to thanks Professor Jeroen Lamb and Victoria Klein for their help and guidance.
+I would like to thank Professor Jeroen Lamb and Victoria Klein for their help and guidance.

 ### Libraries to install:
 - numpy